joushou/oresundsmonitor/README.md

 ## bugs

-* bridgemonitor will only give you the last message if multiple are present.
+* bridge- and travelmonitor just act upon the last entry in the polled data.
+If multiple passes are made in between polls, or multiple bridge status messages are present, only the last entry is used for notification purposes.